Start a New Publication with ACM

-The first step in exploring an idea for a new ACM publication is to contact ACM’s Senior Editor, New Publications for a preliminary discussion.
-Should a more detailed, formal proposal be encouraged, you will be asked to prepare the needed documents and submit the package to the ACM Publications Board for review.
+The first step in exploring an idea for a new ACM publication is to contact ACM's Senior Editor, New Publications for a preliminary discussion.
+Should a more detailed, formal proposal be encouraged, you will be asked to prepare the needed documents, including a completed proposal form and submit the package to the ACM Publications Board for review.

 ACM Publications follow a number of models: formally peer-reviewed print/online journals; timely magazines on topics of general or specific interest; non-refereed zines or newsletters; online or print; aimed at academics, practitioners, researchers, or a combination of all.
 Make your preference clear in the proposal and indicate the publication's frequency.